Rafiadnan0666/gugel/README.md

 ### Landing Page

-The landing page provides a brief overview of Gugel's features and benefits.
+The landing page provides a brief overview of Tabwise's features and benefits.
 It serves as the entry point for new and returning users, with clear calls-to-action to sign in or sign up.

 ### Authentication